X-Fi 2019 - Best Sound of Show

 During the biggest audioshow in the Netherlands, many of the worlds' top high-end brands were represented, such as Wilson Audio, YG, and Gauder Akustik.

-It is with great pride the staff of Aequo Audio received this awarded on such a large and well attended audioshow: first place.
+It is with great pride the staff of Aequo Audio received this award on such a large and well attended audioshow: 1st place.
 We thank Mr. Punter of Hifi Advice for this great honour.

 Stilla review Mono & Stereo